-But to truly understand Harris’ cannabis record, one must distinguish between her six-year tenure as attorney general of California and her seven-years as San Francisco district attorney.
-That ‘1,500 conviction’ figure that critics, like Gabbard, often cite comes from Harris’ time as attorney general rather than as district attorney.
+But before attacking her cannabis record, Harris’ detractors should distinguish between her six-year tenure as attorney general of California and her seven years as San Francisco district attorney.
+That “1,500 conviction” figure that critics, like Gabbard, often cite comes from Harris’ time as attorney general rather than as district attorney.
 The differentiation matters.
-As attorney general, Harris did not prosecute such convictions, which at the time fell under the district attorney’s jurisdiction.
+As attorney general, Harris did not prosecute such convictions, which instead fell under the jurisdiction of California’s then district attorneys.

 Obama’s 2012 Marijuana Crackdown

-That’s because he thought his state’s top cop, Kamala Harris, would shield him from federal interference.
-After all, when she decided to run for California AG, she sought his support, as well as that of other marijuana industry leaders.
+That’s because he thought that his state’s “top cop” would shield him from federal interference.
+After all, when Harris decided to run for California AG, she sought his support, as well as that of other marijuana industry leaders.